MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Experiments

-\paragraph{Retriever Training Details.} For each backbone, we start from fine-tuning $M^{\text{rand}}$ with random negatives; i.e., $\mathcal{D}_\mathcal{B} = (c^+_1, \cdots, c^+_{|\mathcal{B}|})$ in Eq.~\ref{eq:nnl}.
+\paragraph{Retriever Training Details.} For each backbone, we start by fine-tuning $M^{\text{rand}}$ with random negatives; i.e., $\mathcal{D} = (c^+_1, \cdots, c^+_{|\mathcal{B}|})$ in Eq.~(\ref{eq:nnl}).
 The fine-tuned model is denoted $M^{\text{rand}}$.
-For CLIP backbone, following \citep{uniir}, we fine-tune \clipsf\ for 20 epochs with learning rate $1e-5$.
-For LLaVa-Next backbone, we fine-tune models for 2 epochs with learning rate $1e-4$.
-Note that for LLaVa-Next backbone, we only fine-tune the vision--language projector and LoRA ($r=8, \alpha=64$) added on the language model.
+For the CLIP backbone, following \citep{uniir}, we fine-tune \clipsf\ for 20 epochs with a learning rate of $1e-5$.
+For LLaVa-Next backbone, we fine-tune the models for 2 epochs with a learning rate of $1e-4$.
+Note that for LLaVa-Next backbone, we only fine-tune the vision-language projector and LoRA ($r=8, \alpha=64$) added to the language model.
 At the stage of fine-tuning $M^{\text{hard}}$ with hard negatives, we mine the two types of hard negatives following Section~\ref{subsubsec:hnm} using each retriever.
-Then, we fine-tune each retriever using its own mined hard negatives with the same training procedure as the first stage; i.e., $\mathcal{D}_\mathcal{B} = (c^+_1, c^-_1, \cdots, c^+_{|\mathcal{B}|}, c^-_{|\mathcal{B}|})$ in Eq.~\ref{eq:nnl}.
-We fine-tune models with the batch size of $128\times8$ and $64\times8$ when using random and hard negatives, respectively.
-When GPU memory is not enough for the designated batch size, we use gradient accumulation.
-Note that we initialize retriever using the pre-trained model rather than $M^{\text{rand}}$.
-We denote the models fine-tuned with random and hard negatives $M^{\text{rand}}(\cdot)$ and $M^{\text{hard}}(\cdot)$, respectively.
-We refer readers to the Appendix~\ref{appendix:implementation_detail} for more detail.
+Then, we fine-tune each retriever using its own mined hard negatives with the same training procedure as the first stage; i.e., $\mathcal{D} = (c^+_1, c^-_1, \cdots, c^+_{|\mathcal{B}|}, c^-_{|\mathcal{B}|})$ in Eq.~(\ref{eq:nnl}).
+We fine-tune the models with the batch size of $128\times8$ and $64\times8$ when using random and hard negatives, respectively.
+When GPU memory is insufficient for the designated batch size, we use gradient accumulation.
+Note that when fine-tuning $M^{\text{hard}}$, we initialize the models using the pre-trained model, rather than continuously fine-tuning $M^{\text{rand}}$.
+We denote the models fine-tuned with random and hard negatives as $M^{\text{rand}}(\cdot)$ and $M^{\text{hard}}(\cdot)$, respectively.
+We refer readers to Appendix~\ref{appendix:implementation_detail} for more details.

-To enhance text-to-text retrieval capability, we continuously fine-tune $M^{\text{hard}}$(\nvembed{}) with learning rate $2e-5$ using the mixture of training data from M-BEIR and public text retrieval datasets aforementioned in Section~\ref{subsubsec:continuous_ft} for 4.5K steps.
-The final model is coined \ourmodel.
+To enhance text-to-text retrieval capability, we continuously fine-tune $M^{\text{hard}}$(\nvembed{}) with a learning rate of $2e-5$ using a mixture of training data from M-BEIR and public text retrieval datasets mentioned in Section~\ref{subsubsec:continuous_ft} for 4.5K steps.
+The final model is called \ourmodel.